-The world is an incredibly interconnected place in 2020 – more so than ever before.
+The world is an incredibly interconnected place these days – more so than ever before.
 But somehow if you go looking for the top online communities for data science and other data professionals who aspire to become data leaders – all you get is a bunch of people troubleshooting their broken code.
 Surprisingly, and despite the high data project failure rates the world-over – online data conversations are mostly all about how to implement, with very little talk about how to make sure your data projects are actually successful.
 In today’s post, we’ve set out to change all that by elevating the communities where data leadership conversations are happening, at least some of the time.

 A large majority of our opportunities, learnings, and social connections come to us in online form – but this mega directory we call the Internet is VAST and connecting up with ‘our people’ can sometimes feel like finding a needle in a haystack.

 I have worked in the data world for more than 15 years.
 I meet people every single day who aspire to be great data leaders – whether that be in the healthcare industry, marketing, engineering, or education, among others.

 There are a million resources out there for those working in the data implementation sphere.
 There are Facebook groups, LinkedIn communities, and more technical Meetups than you could shake a stick at.

 In the course of recent product development work I went looking for a great list summarizing the TOP online communities for data science and other data professionals who aspire to become … and I turned up a big fat empty search result.